rogererens/git-deploy/README.md

 **CLIENT SETUP**

+The client is any working machine from which deployments may be initiated.
 On *client.realm.org* clone git deploy, local install, configure settings and initialize:

     $ git clone git@github.com:Git-Tools/git-deploy.git